Bronwyn Bancroft

 In 1985, Bancroft established a shop called Designer Aboriginals, selling fabrics made by Aboriginal artists, including herself.
 She was a founding member of Boomalli Aboriginal Artists Co-operative.
-Art work by Bancroft is held by the National Gallery of Australia, the Art Gallery of New South Wales and the Art Gallery of Western Australia.
-She has provided art work for more than 20 children's books, including Stradbroke Dreamtime by writer and activist Oodgeroo Noonuccal, and books by artist and writer Sally Morgan.
-She has received design commissions, including one for the exterior of a sports centre in Sydney.
+Her artwork is held by the National Gallery of Australia, the Art Gallery of New South Wales and the Art Gallery of Western Australia.
+She illustrated and written 47 ;children's books, including Stradbroke Dreamtime by activist Oodgeroo Noonuccal, and books by artist Sally Morgan.
+Her design commissions include one for the exterior of a Sydney sports centre.

 Bancroft has a long history of involvement in community activism and arts administration, and has served as a board member for the National Gallery of Australia.
 Her painting Prevention of AIDS (1992) was used in a campaign to raise awareness of HIV/AIDS in Australia.
-Bancroft has served on the boards of copyright collection agency Viscopy, the Australian Society of Authors and Tranby Aboriginal College, and the Artists Board at the Museum of Contemporary Art Australia (MCA) in Sydney.
+She served on the boards of copyright collection agency Viscopy, the Australian Society of Authors and Tranby Aboriginal College, and the Artists Board at the Museum of Contemporary Art Australia (MCA) in Sydney.